jrbeck/mercurius/README.md

 ## GCM

-GCM is very simple to use.
+Set up the default GCM configuration.
+(All GCM::Services will be created with this configuration, but the configuration can be overridden per-service if you need to.)

+    GCM.key = 'your_gcm_key'

 Create the service with:

     gcm_service = GCM::Service.new

 Now create the notification that you wish to send:

-    GCM::Notification.new(alert: 'Hey')
+    gcm_notification = GCM::Notification.new(alert: 'Hey')

-You can deliver the notification in the following manners:
+You can deliver the gcm_notification in the following manners:

-    gcm_service.deliver message, 'token123'              # single recipient
+    gcm_service.deliver gcm_notification, 'token123'              # single recipient
-    gcm_service.deliver message, 'token123', 'token456'  # multiple recipients
+    gcm_service.deliver gcm_notification, 'token123', 'token456'  # multiple recipients
     token_array = ['token123', 'token456']
-    gcm_service.deliver message, token_array             # multiple recipients
+    gcm_service.deliver gcm_notification, token_array             # multiple recipients

 ## APNS